 A wise person once said that you should only take advice from people who have done it, and have done it plenty of times.
-And since we’re talking about business meetings, business leaders are one of the pros at this.
+And since this blog is about business meeting tips, business leaders are one of the pros at this.

 Why?
-Because they spend 72% of their working hours in meetings.
+Because they spend 72% of their working hours in meetings, according to HBR.
 That is a lot of meetings.

 So, to get a much better sense of how to run better meetings, we've collated 10 meeting tips from successful business leaders themselves.